To apply for admission, you must:

 Regular Admission Timeline

-Regular Decision: You can submit your application any time after September 1, 2015.
-The final deadline is April 1, 2016.
+Regular Decision: The application for fall 2022 opens on September 1, 2021, and the deadline is April 1, 2022.
 We have a rolling admissions process, which means that we begin to review applications and make admissions decisions beginning in late fall and continuing throughout the spring.
 We review each application in its entirety and do not use numbers to form any sort of composite rating.
 So while we try to provide decisions as soon as we can, the time required for each application varies.
-Applicants who complete their applications by February 1, 2016 will receive a decision by early April 2016.

 Character and Fitness: Qualifications for Admission to the Bar